Ground Bison Veggie Bowl Recipe (Grain-Free & Paleo)

 This Ground Bison Veggie Bowl recipe is perfect for paleo and low-carb diets.
 It’s a grain-free and easy recipe that is so delicious and satisfying.
 This is a 30-minute meal that you can make on busy weeknights.

-If you’re like me and are always looking for quick and easy meals that are also healthy and satisfying, then this ground bison recipe is for you.
-To make this recipe grain-free and paleo, use cauliflower rice and chopped kale to add texture to the bowls.
+If you’re looking for a quick and easy meal that is healthy and satisfying, then this ground bison recipe is for you.

 Recipe Steps